tbarker/5X-Crypto-Security-Guide/README.md

 ### Stash 🏦

 This is a location outside of your normal life that someone else can access with your consent.

 A rented box in a professionally secured vault would be ideal.
 These are available from many providers, your bank probably does this.
+A very small safety deposit box might [only cost you $35/year](https://ridgedalefcu.org/investing/safe-deposit-boxes) from your local credit union.

 In most jurisdictions, the existence of this box will be disclosed to the authorities.
 However, the upside is that you can make *formal binding* arrangements for access in the event of your death or incapacity.
 Even if your lawyer conspires with your friends to access your safety deposit box with a false will and death certificate, it is unlikely they will sign themselves in and out of building with witnesses to do this.

 ![Widow opening bank box](images/widow.jpg)

+You could dig a deep hole in the local forest that's described to your heirs.
+Do what works for you, but don't complain if a treasure hunter digs it up in a few years 😊

 You won't need to visit the **Stash** very often, so why not place it at a safe distance from your home?
 Worried about over-aggressive authorities?
-Why not in another country?
+Why not choose another country?

-You could dig a deep hole in the local forest that's described to your heirs.
-Do what works for you, but don't complain if a treasure hunter digs it up in a few years 😊

 ### Home 🏡